TeamRizu/outfox-wikijs/dev/actors/actortypes/actorframe.md

 If there are multiple children with that name, returns an array of those children.
 The table also acts as a pass through layer, function calls pass through to the last child of that name.

+obtainlevels
-For more information about how obtaining ActorFrame childs work, check [Obtaining Childs and ActorFrame Levels](/en/dev/actors/actortypes/actor/obtainlevels).
+For more information about how obtaining ActorFrame childs work, check [Obtaining Childs and ActorFrame Levels](/en/dev/actors/actortypes/actor#obtaining-childs-and-actorframe-levels).